Rock Bridge continues its winning streak on Senior Night

-COLUMBIA- Rock Bridge has not lost a game since March and did not plan to ruin that Wednesday night.
+COLUMBIA - Rock Bridge has not lost a game since March and did not plan to ruin that Wednesday night against Battle.

 The Bruins took many hits in the bottom of the second.
 Spartan Josh Candrl allowed several players to walk after hitting them on their limbs, leading to a pitcher change in the bottom of the third to Brenden Alton.